hmcts/azure-subscriptions/README.md

 6. If the values returned by the dry-run are correct, run the script again and append `--import`.
 This will run `terraform import`.

    Terraform will attempt to import the resources to the address IDs.

-Note: one of the resources to be imported is a service endpoint for Azure DevOps.
-This will require you to create a Personal Access Token with `Service Connections (Read, query & manage)` permissions which you can use in an environment variable along with the organisation URL to authenticate the microsoft/azuredevops terraform provider.
-See https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs#argument-reference.

-If you don't have permission to manage service connections, ask a colleague for help.

 ## Cancelling a subscription